 Our next Trail Camp

-During this inspiring weekend, you will run and hike up (and down) Rhino Peak (3,050m altitude) on Saturday, as well as 21km along the Giant’s Cup Trail on Sunday, in the company of experienced mountain runners who will assist you, and help you take your running to the next level.
+During this inspiring weekend, you will run with and learn from experienced trail runners who will assist you with your areas of weakness, and help you take your running – and mind – to the next level.

-The Camp starts on Friday afternoon from 2pm for the early birds, and ends on Sunday afternoon.
+The Camp starts on Friday afternoon from 2pm, and ends on Sunday afternoon.

 Add yourself to our mailing list for future camps.

-Your hosts at the Drakensberg Camps are Deon Braun (TRAIL founder), Heloise Hunter-Marshall (TRAIL assistant editor), Steven Erasmus (elite runner), Tarryn Lopez (elite runner), Stephan Terblanche (biokineticist), and Christine Terblanche (logistics).
+Your hosts at Trail Camps are Deon Braun (TRAIL founder), Heloise Hunter-Marshall (TRAIL assistant editor), Steven Erasmus (elite runner), Tarryn Lopez (elite runner), Stephan Terblanche (biokineticist), and Christine Terblanche (logistics).

 Steven Erasmus grew up in Johannesburg but quickly moved down to the KZN North Coast after high school.
 This is where he found his passion for outdoor activities.
 Steven comes from a background of adventure racing and got into trail running after a friend asked him to race Mnweni Marathon with him.
 This was his first Drakensberg mountain experience and since then takes every opportunity to spend time in the mountains.

 His results include wins at Hobbit 100 (2015), Mnweni (2013, 2015), Umko Descent Trail (2016), The Mutter (2016), second place at the 100km Fish River Canyon Ultra (2014), and an eighth SA Ultra Distance Trail Champs (2016), and a tenth at 100km SkyRun (2016).

 Tarryn Lopez has been running since a young age.
 She ran High School Track and Cross Country at a Provincial level and then went over to the USA to compete at a Collegiate level.